Best Tips For Growing Rhubarb In Containers

 Grow Rhubarb in Pots From From Crowns

 Growing rhubarb from crowns is highly recommended for success and a shorter culture period.
-Dig a hole twice the size of the crown, plant it, and cover it with earth so that just the tips are visible.
+Dig a hole twice the size of the crown, plant it, and cover it with the earth, so the tips are visible.
 Keep it in direct sunlight until the water drains from the holes in the pot.

 Grow Rhubarb in Pots From

 Plants should be divided in the spring.
 Remove the entire plant and trim the top growth.
 This will reveal the crown.
 Now, snip out any decaying pieces of the roots.
-Cut the crown into pieces so that each piece has at least 2-3 stem buds and roots.
+Cut the crown into pieces, each with at least 2-3 stem buds and roots.
 For fresh plants, place these parts in individual pots.